yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

    - U-Boot

       - In U-Boot the USB controller can be used in either host or peripheral mode.
-For booting to linux kernel from USB storage device, the USB port is to be set as host.
+For booting to Linux kernel from USB storage device, the USB port is to be set as host.
       - By default, on AM625-SK board the zero instance of USB connected to the Type C port, is set to peripheral mode and the first instance of USB connected to the Type A port is set to host mode.
-      - Therefore, USB controller needs to be set host mode and custom bootloader images are required to be built, if zeroth instance is used.
-Please refer to note in section :ref:`uboot-configure-usb-in-host-mode`
+      - Therefore, USB controller needs to be set host mode and custom boot loader images are required to be built, if zeroth instance is used.
+Refer to note in section :ref:`uboot-configure-usb-in-host-mode`

    - Linux